codefresh-io/docs.codefresh.io/_docs/security/codefresh-signed-artifacts.md

 ```

 ## Authenticity of third-party images in Codefresh
-To verify the authenticity of third-party images such as  NGINX, Bitnami charts for Redis, MongoDB, and Sealed Secrets, that Codefresh uses, refer to the official documentation of each component.
+To verify the authenticity of third-party images such as  NGINX, Bitnami charts for Redis, MongoDB, and Sealed Secrets that Codefresh uses, refer to the official documentation of each component.

 ## Related articles